-James Overbo enters his sixth season as a member of the Crusader track and field coaching staff, and his first as Associate Head Coach in 2013, working primarily with the jumpers, as well as the javelin throwers.
+James Overbo enters his ninth season as a member of the Crusader track and field coaching staff, and his fourth as associate head coach in 2016-17, working with the jumpers, javelin throwers and the multi-event athletes.

 Overbo came to Valparaiso from McNeese State University, where he competed in the pole vault for the Cowboys' track and field squad for four years.
 He has also served as an assistant coach at the Lone Star Pole Vault Club.

 A native of Austin, Texas, Overbo earned a bachelor's degree of general studies with a concentration in health promotion from McNeese State in 2008.
 Overbo has earned his USATF Level 1 Certification, as well as certification as an official.
 He also owns his USATF Level 2 Certification in the jumps and throws and is also a USTFCCCA Certified Jumps Specialist.
 He is also a USTFCCCA Certified Multis Specialist and is in the process of becoming certified as a Master's Endorsed Horizontal Jumps Coach.